binnie268/argo-minio-workflow-example/README.md

                 name: minio
                 key: root-password
          ```
-c.
-Configure the proper roles for the argo workflow controller:
+    3. Configure the proper roles for the argo workflow controller:
-i.
-Download the yaml here.
+       1. Download the yaml here.
 ii.
 On the same directory as the yaml file, run kubectl create role -o yaml --dry-run | kubectl apply -f -
 d.
 Configure the proper roles for the argo server:
 i.
 Down the yaml here.